webida/webida-server/README.md

     $ mkdir log

-Create file system folder.
+Create file system folder which is used each user's file system.

     $ cd /src/server/fs
     $ mkdir fs
 This path also specified as "fsPath" variable in default-conf.js

-You can simply run with following command
+Then, you can simply run server with following command

     $ node unit-manager.js